 By Dr. Michelle Bruijn (University of Groningen)

 Governments around the world are increasingly intervening with the right to housing and the right to property in their approach to create a safe and healthy society.
 In the Netherlands, for instance, local governments are using the instrument of eviction to coerce non-conforming behavior and to fight criminal activities, such as drug dealing.
 While in the United States, municipalities are increasingly implementing and enforcing laws that prohibit smoking tobacco in multi-unit housing (both rental and owner-occupied housing).
-In this talk, Michelle will share her research plan to study the difficult but reciprocal relationship between state actions aimed at creating a safe and healthy living environment and the right to housing and the right to property.
-She will examine how these rights can both be affected by and impact state actions.
+In this talk, Michelle shared her research plan to study the difficult but reciprocal relationship between state actions aimed at creating a safe and healthy living environment and the right to housing and the right to property.
+She examined how these rights can both be affected by and impact state actions.